Amara-ops/policy-runtime-ts/README.md

 - Per-target caps (optional): caps.per_target.{h1,d1} keyed by to or to|selector
 - Decision headroom: global and per-target remaining values exposed for observability/debugging
 - JSONL audit logging (append-only)
-- HTTP: policy reload via POST /reload
+- HTTP: policy reload via POST /reload; log rotate via SIGHUP

 ## Intent model (quick note)
 - to = the contract being called (target address on the transaction), not the end recipient of funds.